 What are webhooks?

-> Webhooks allow Rainforest to tell your app whenever tests are about start or have completed.
-Webhooks are sent from Rainforest to an address you configure in your site settings.
+Webhooks allow Rainforest to tell your app whenever tests are about to start or have completed.
+Webhooks are sent from Rainforest to an address configured in your site settings.

-> - Resetting your database
+- Resetting your database

 - Adding users for testers to your database